junghoon-1999/Fish-Length/README.md

 # Estimating Fish Length Using the EM-Algorithm
-This repo contains final codes of the **"Fish Length Estimation" project Click on the file above to view the project
+This repo contains the final codes of the **"Fish Length Estimation" project

+Click on the **"teamEM.R"** file above to view the project